 Mastek has worked with Together, International Personal Finance and UK Government Departments to create Intelligent Automation solutions that reduce the administrative burden, drive cost savings and unify IT and business goals.

-A core part of our clients’ success is to overcome silos, involve all stakeholders throughout and ensure cultural change to bring together multiple functions to kick-start automation and align outcomes to business KPIs.
-This allows them to yield the greatest benefit whilst introducing sustainable and well-paced change.
+A core part of our client’s success is to overcome silos, involve all stakeholders throughout and ensure cultural change to bring together multiple functions to kick-start automation and align outcomes to business KPIs.
+This allows them to yield the greatest benefit of intelligent automation whilst introducing sustainable and well-paced change.

 Generally, automation challenges arise in the need to replace redundant processes and support business revenue.
 These include:

-- The introduction of in-house expertise using high velocity agile delivery.
+- iii) The introduction of in-house expertise using high-velocity agile delivery.

 Challenge 1: Make your workforce feel valued